natesilva/koa-generic-session-sequelize/README.md

 This session storage provider works with [koa-generic-session](https://github.com/koajs/generic-session) (session middleware for Koa) and with [koa-session-minimal](https://github.com/longztian/koa-session-minimal) (session middleware for Koa 2).

 It stores session data in a database defined by you, using the [Sequelize](http://docs.sequelizejs.com/) ORM.
-Sequelize 3.x is supported.
-Sequelize 4.x works, but is pre-release software.

-It has been tested with SQLite, MySQL, PostgreSQL, and Azure Cloud SQL (Microsoft SQL Server).
+It has been tested with SQLite, MySQL, PostgreSQL, and Microsoft SQL Server.

 ### Installation